 |

-Singapore/Thailand).
-The names I still readily remember from those
+based mainly in Singapore/Thailand).
+The names I still readily

-days include: Duncan Smart; David Sambrook; "Edna" Savage;
+remember from those days include: Duncan Smart; David Sambrook;

-Allan Slack.
-I recall that the Chief Engineering Instructor Officer on
+"Edna" Savage; Allan Slack.
+I recall that the Chief Engineering

-the Otaio in those distant days was known as "The Blob",
+Instructor Officer on the Otaio in those distant days was known as

 Still